vasilenka/madams/README.md

 After setting up your database, add new `nodemon.json` file on your root folder and copy the value in `nodemon.example.json` and add your database configuration value.

 ### Running the App
-In your terminal, navigate to the the madams directory (if you are not in it already) and run the app using `npm start` or `yarn start`.
+In your terminal, navigate to the the madams directory (if you are not in it already) and run the app using `npm run dev` or `yarn dev`.
 If everything's good, your app will running on [http://localhost:5000](http://localhost:5000 "localhost:5000")

+`npm run dev` will start a nodemon server where the server will automatically reload when there's changes in your code.
+You can run `npm start` or `yarn start` if you want to start server without `nodemon`.